Analyzer Interfaces in OpenELIS Global

 The user name and password.

 This user name and password must have been added as a user to the application.
-The user should be added with no roles.
+The user should be added with the results entry roles.

 my $upLoadUserName = ''; my $upLoadPassword = '';